Elite Tactical Systems (ETS) released new Glock magazines for the very popular Glock 42 and Glock 43 pistols.

 These magazines are the latest addition to the ETS line of Glock magazines.
 Though some non-OEM magazines fail to live up to advertised expectations, the ETS magazines have worked well in my hands.

-Previously, ETS has released various capacity Glock magazines for 9mm, and .40 S&W. The BlueSheepdog has had the opportunity to shoot and review multiple versions in both 9mm and .40 S&W and so far have found them to be reliable, well-made, and durable.
+Previously, ETS has released various capacity Glock magazines for 9mm, and .40 S&W. I had the opportunity to shoot and review multiple versions in both 9mm and .40 S&W and have found them to be reliable, well-made, and durable.

 ETS Glock 42 and 43 Magazines

-Like all Elite Tactical Systems (ETS) Glock magazines, the new models for the Glock 42 and Glock 43 are made with extreme impact-resistance advanced polymer materials.
-ETS claims their advanced polymer construction will not crack or break when dropped, despite its stiffer overall composition from the softer polymer Glock OEM magazines.
+Like all ETS Glock magazines, the new models for the Glock 42 and Glock 43 are made with an impact-resistant polymer material.
+ETS claims its polymer construction will not crack or break when dropped, despite its stiffer overall composition from the softer polymer Glock OEM magazines.

 The ETS Glock magazines have a slick siding that helps eject magazines smoothly.
 Glock factory magazines, with their softer polymer construction, tend to get a little sticky with use.
 This combination tends to require additional effort to eject magazines, beyond simply pressing the magazine release lever.